Land Clearing & Brush Removal in South Lake Tahoe, CA

 Protecting South Lake Tahoe's Alpine Properties

 Brushtech Land Management serves South Lake Tahoe, El Dorado County's most populous city and the Sierra Nevada's premier alpine community at 6,237 feet elevation.
-Following the devastating Angora Fire (2007) that destroyed 254 homes and the 2021 Caldor Fire evacuation, our community understands that wildfire prevention isn't optional - it's essential.
+Following the devastating Angora Fire (2007) that destroyed 254 homes and the 2021 Caldor Fire evacuation, this community understands that wildfire prevention isn't optional - it's essential.

-Our Services in South Lake Tahoe
+Services in South Lake Tahoe

 Specialized alpine vegetation management and wildfire prevention for Lake Tahoe's most challenging environment